Records for four climate change indicators in 2021

 Likewise, extreme weather events have resulted in hundreds of billions of dollars in economic costs and many casualties.
 They should increase further until the 2060s, even if the required efforts are made.

 “The war in Ukraine has taken precedence over the IPCC report but climate change remains the most important challenge” for the world, WMO Secretary General Petteri Taalas told reporters.
 The “short-term focus is on energy and food prices,” he said.
-However, he notes that this situation could lead, in the best case scenario, to a reduction in energy consumption and an acceleration in the purchase of electric vehicles.
+However, he notes that this situation might lead, in the best case scenario, to a reduction in energy consumption and an acceleration in the purchase of electric vehicles.

 According to the organization’s report, the year 2021 has indeed been one of the seven hottest on record.
-The situation could have been even worse had it not been for two periods of cold La Niña currents at the beginning and end of the year.
+The situation might have been even worse had it not been for two periods of cold La Niña currents at the beginning and end of the year.

 The average temperature is 1.1° C higher than in the pre-industrial period.
 Last week, the WMO said there is a one in two chance it will temporarily be 1.5°C above this for at least one of the next five years.